chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 Copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
 The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
-Copper rockfish have historically been a part of both commercial (mainly in the live-fish fishery in recent years) and recreational fisheries throughout its range.
+Copper rockfish have historically been a part of both commercial and recreational fisheries throughout its range.

 Copper rockfish are commonly found in waters less than 130 meters in depth in nearshore kelp forests and rocky habitat [@love_milton_probably_1996].
 The diets of copper rockfish consist primarily of crustaceans, mollusks, and fish [@lea_biological_1999; @bizzarro_diet_2017-1].
-The body coloring or copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).
+The body coloring of copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).

 Numerous genetic studies have been performed looking for genetic variation in copper rockfish with variable outcomes.
-Genetic work has revealed significant differences between Puget Sound and coastal stocks of copper rockfish [@dick_replicate_2014].
-Stocks along the West Coast have not been determined to be genetically distinct populations but significant population sub-division has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
-A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterrey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].
+Genetic work has revealed significant differences between Puget Sound and coastal stocks [@dick_replicate_2014].
+Stocks along the West Coast have not been determined to be genetically distinct populations but significant population sub division has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
+A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].

-Copper rockfish is a relatively long-lived rockfish and are estimated to live at least 50 years [@love_milton_probably_1996].
+Copper rockfish are a relatively long-lived rockfish estimated to live at least 50 years [@love_milton_probably_1996].
 Copper rockfish was determined to have the highest vulnerability (V = 2.27) of any West Coast groundfish stock evaluated in a productivity susceptibility analysis [@cope_approach_2011].
+This analysis calculated species-specific vulnerability scores based on two dimensions: productivity characterized by the life history and susceptibility that characterized how the stock could be impacted by fisheries and other activities.

 ## Historical and Current Fishery Information

 Off the coast of Washington State copper rockfish is primarily caught in the recreational/sport fishery with very little mortality from commercial fishing (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
-Copper rockfish has been a target of recreational fishing as early as 1934 with catches stabilizing around 2,500 - 3,000 fish per year starting around 1980 with the exception of select years with high (2005) or low catches (2015).
-Copper rockfish is landed as part of the live fish fisheries in other areas off the West Coast (e.g., Oregon and California), however, live fish fisheries are prohibited in Washington waters.
+Copper rockfish has been a target of recreational fishing starting as early as 1935, with catches stabilizing around 2,500 - 3,000 fish per year starting around 1980 with the exception of select years with high (2005) or low catches (2015).

+Copper rockfish has not been targeted by commercial fisheries in Washington waters.
+Washington banned commercial fixed gears in 1995 and trawl gear in 1999 in state water, which encompass the vast majority of depths preferred by copper rockfish.
+In response to the development of the live-fish fishery in California and Oregon, Washington took preemptive action in 1999 to prevent the fishery from developing by prohibiting the landing of live-fish.
+There are four treaty tribes that fish under separate rules and are not subject to the state water closure.
+Copper rockfish are usually landed in the Nearshore Rockfish group, a mixed-species market category.
+Species composition samples were taken from sampled landings, and proportions of copper rockfish reported in the Nearshore market category are estimated by port, quarter, gear, and year.
+In 2020, COVID-19 closures of tribal lands prevented samplers from accessing all commercial catch, so an average proportion of copper rockfish in 2017 - 2019 was applied to all associated tribal landings.

 The primary region of recreational fishing off the Washington coast occurs in the central to northern regions.
-These areas have rocky habitat that rockfish species such as copper rockfish are associated with in comparison to the southern coast of Washington which consists primarily of soft and sandy substrate.
-The stock off the Washington coast was assessed as a separate stock from other populations off the West Coast based on three factors: 1) suspected limited flow of fish between Washington and Oregon given the substrate separation, 2) the different exploitation patterns within Washington waters compared to Oregon and California, and 3) the quantity of length data in Washington compared to other areas.
+These areas have rocky habitat with which rockfish species such as copper rockfish are associated, whereas to the southern coast of Washington consists primarily of soft and sandy substrate.
+The stock off the Washington coast was assessed as a separate stock from other populations off the West Coast based on three factors: 1) suspected limited movement of adult fish between Washington and Oregon given the preferred substrate separation, 2) the different exploitation patterns within Washington waters compared to Oregon and California, and 3) the quantity of length data in Washington compared to other areas.

 ## Summary of Management History and Performance

 Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes.
-The North and South areas are split at N. 40$^\circ$ 10' Lat.
+The North and South areas are split at 40$^\circ$ 10' Lat.
 N. off the West Coast.
 The complex is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL).
-The OFL and ACL values for the complex are determined by summing the species specific OFLs and ACLs managed within the complex.
-Removals for species within the Nearshore complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.
+The OFL and ACL values (set equal to the species-specific Acceptable Biological Catch) for the complex are determined by summing the species-specific contributions for all stocks managed in the complexes.
+Removals for species within the Nearshore Rockfish complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

-Copper rockfish was most recently assessed in 2013 as two stocks, one south of Point Conception in California and one north of Point Conception to the Washington/Canadian border.
-The 2013 assessment estimated the substocks in each area to be above the management target of 40 percent of unfished conditions with the southern area being assessed at 75 percent of unfished and the northern population at 48 percent of unfished.
-The OFLs and the ACLs from each assessed area were modified to match the management boundary of North and South of N. 40$^\circ$ 10' Lat.
-N.
-The OFL and ACLs for copper rockfish North of 40$^\circ$ 10' Lat.
-N. management area, the state-specific ACL allocation (26 percent for Washington, Groundfish Management Team, pers. comm.), and the total removals are shown in Table \ref{tab:ofl}.
+Table \ref{tab:ofl} show the Nearshore Rockfish North complex level OFLs and ACLs, the copper rockfish OFL and ACL contribution amounts, the state-specific allocations (26 percent for Washington, Groundfish Management Team, personal communication) applied to the copper rockfish ACL contribution, and the total removals in Washington.

 <!--chapter:end:11introduction.Rmd-->